GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     export SERVICE_ACCOUNT_ID="your service account identity that will be used to deploy resources"
     ```

 1. Run the following script to setup your environment and your cloud project for running terraform.
-This configures the following:
+This script configures the following:
+    - Validate software dependencies
     - Enable the required APIs defined in `project_apis.txt`.
     - Enable the required IAM roles on the service account you'll use to deploy terraform resources, defined in `project_roles.txt`.
+    - Enables the required IAM roles used for underlying Cloud Build processes
-    - Authenticate the [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) with the credentials of your service account to be used by Terraform
+    - Authenticate [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) with the credentials of your service account to be used by Terraform
     - Validate common org policies that might interfere with your deployment
+    - Build a custom container image used for form parsing

     ```sh
     scripts/pre_tf_setup.sh
     ```

 1. Initialize Terraform:

     ```sh
     terraform init
     ```

-1. Create a terraform.tfvars file if it does not exist.
-Initialize the following Terraform variables in terraform.tfvars file:
+1. Create a terraform.tfvars file with the following variables:

         project_id                  = # Your Google Cloud project ID.